saibotsivad/tech-blog/content/2016-02-making-an-autocomplete-search-that-doesnt-suck.md

 So this is how we made our dropdown searches pretty useful:

 1. toss our best metric for "useful to users" into the index and sort results by that
-2. use ngram matching to find matches at any point in the word
-	a. manually tokenize searches before sending them to ElasticSearch so they will find ngram matches
+2. use ngram matching to find matches at any point in the word (and manually tokenize searches before sending them to ElasticSearch so they will find ngram matches)
 3. add in some helper boosts to make edge-case searching more likely to be useful